Create a syslog alert response

 Step 3

-Enter a Name for the alert.
+Enter a Name that you want to use for the alert.

 Step 4